ckflight/IQ_Modulation_Simulations/README.md

 ### Explanation:
 In BPSK, each bit is represented by a phase of the carrier signal: bit 1 maps to 0° phase (cosine wave), bit 0 maps to 180° phase (inverted cosine).
 This means only the in-phase (I) component is used; the quadrature (Q) channel remains zero.
 The modulation effectively flips the amplitude of the cosine carrier, causing a phase shift of π radians.
 Because of this simple phase inversion, BPSK is robust and easy to implement.

+Cos 0 and Cos 180 are 1 -1.
+Two phases can be represented with just i component.
+As a result we are actually flipping/changing the amplitude of the I component. symbols = 2 * bits - 1    # BPSK: 0 -> -1, 1 -> +1

 ### Output:
 - Time-domain waveform (real-valued)
 - Frequency spectrum